ibm-cloud-docs/openshift/openshift_loadbalancer_about.md

 <img src="images/cs_loadbalancer_planning_multizone.png" alt="Use an NLB 1.0 to load balance apps in a multizone cluster" width="600" style="width:600px; border-style: none"/>

-1. A request to your app uses the [DNS subdomain](/docs/containers?topic=containers-loadbalancer_hostname) for your NLBs.
+1. A request to your app uses the [DNS subdomain](/docs/openshift?topic=openshift-loadbalancer_hostname) for your NLBs.
 You can also access the NLB in each zone by using its public IP address and port on the worker node.
 Note that by default, each NLB 1.0 is set up in one zone only.
 To achieve high availability, you must deploy an NLB 1.0 in every zone where you have app instances.

 2. A DNS system service resolves the subdomain to the portable public IP address of one of the NLBs and its assigned port on the worker node.
 Requests are handled by the NLBs in various zones in a round-robin cycle.

 3. The NLB receives the request and forwards it to the private IP address of the app pod over the private network.
-The source IP address of the request package is changed to the public IP address of the worker node where the app pod runs.
+The source IP address of the request package is changed to the public IP address of the worker node where the NLB pod runs.
 Each NLB routes requests to the app instances in its own zone and to app instances in other zones.
 Additionally, if multiple app instances are deployed in one zone, the NLB routes the requests between the app pods in the zone.

 4. When the app returns a response packet, it uses the IP address of the worker node where the NLB that forwarded the client request exists.
 The NLB then sends the response packet to the client.

 ## Components and architecture of an NLB 2.0 (beta)
 {: #planning_ipvs}

 Network load balancer (NLB) 2.0 capabilities are in beta.
-To use an NLB 2.0, you must [update your cluster's master and worker nodes](/docs/containers?topic=containers-update) to Kubernetes version 1.12 or later.
+To use an NLB 2.0, you must [update your cluster's master and worker nodes](/docs/openshift?topic=openshift-update) to Kubernetes version 1.12 or later.
 {: note}

 The NLB 2.0 is a Layer 4 load balancer that uses the Linux kernel's IP Virtual Server (IPVS).
 The NLB 2.0 supports TCP and UDP, runs in front of multiple worker nodes, and uses IP over IP (IPIP) tunneling to distribute traffic that arrives to a single NLB IP address across those worker nodes.